 - In a food processor place onion, ginger, garlic cloves, carrot, and 7 up or 1/2 Asian Pear (it is acting as a meat tenderizer), process until pureed.

-- In a large bowl or container place meat, then add puree, sugar, soy sauce, sliced scallions, ground black pepper, sesame oil and handful of julienned carrots (optional).
-Mix everything together so marinade could code each slice of beef; cover with plastic wrap and place in the fridge for an hour or more. *You can use less soy sauce and add salt to taste*
+In a large bowl or container place meat, then add puree, sugar, soy sauce, sliced scallions, ground black pepper, sesame oil and a handful of julienned carrots (optional).
+Mix everything together so marinade could code each slice of beef; cover with plastic wrap and place in the fridge for an hour or more.
+You can use less soy sauce and add salt to taste, instead.

-- Preheat the grill or slightly oiled/greased saute pan/skillet and add beef slices.
+Preheat the grill or lightly oiled/greased saute pan or skillet and add beef slices.
 Cook until meat is no longer pink and it starts to sizzle and juices are almost gone.